 The average cost of food:

 Many hotels offer some type of breakfast which is always helpful, if not, a bagel or breakfast burrito from cafes or fast food chains cost around $4 – $9 per person.

-Dinners will set you back around $40 – $80 for two, depending on area of restaurant.
+Dinners will set you back around $40 – $80 for two, depending on the area of the restaurant.

-Beers, cocktails and wines are rather pricey, costing upwards of $5, though cheaper options can be found in convenient stores.
+Beers, cocktails and wines are rather pricey, costing upwards of $5, though cheaper options can be found in convenience stores.

 Best time to visit San Francisco

 Aim for the spring or fall months, with May, June, September and October offering clear skies and pleasant weather.

 Summer is wonderful and warm but it is tourist season too, so it can get very busy and prices of hotels rise.
 However, the warmest month is actually September, so visit in this month if you love the warmth.

 Winter in San Francisco is the cheapest time to visit, with December and January being cool and wet.
 However, room rates are up to 15% less.

 HI San Francisco Downtown Hostel is located near some of the best spots of SF, near Union Square where many tour companies and buses begin.
 Dorm beds start at $46 whilst double private rooms start around $120.